espocrm/documentation/docs/development/metadata/fields.md

 ### fields

-The definition of all additional fields, which contain this field type.
+The definition of all additional fields that contain this field type.

 ### naming